-If your child requires an IEP, you will be asked to attend IEP meeting(s).
-As a parent/caregiver, your input is very valuable.
-Discussion with your child about their goals before your meeting is also important.
+If your child requires an IEP, you will be asked to attend IEP meeting(s) typically 1 – 2x per school calendar year (Fall/Spring).
+As a parent/caregiver, your input is very valuable to the school team.
+Discussion with your child about their education goals before your meeting is also important.

 The Ministry of Education states the purpose of an IEP as:

-- formalizing planning decisions and processes, linking assessment with programming.
+Formalizing planning decisions and processes, linking assessment with programming.
 It provides teachers, parents, and students with a record of the educational program for an individual student with special needs and serves as the basis for reporting the student’s progress.

 Serving as a tool for tracking an individual student’s learning in terms of agreed-upon goals and objectives.

 Documenting the relationships between any support services being provided and the student’s educational program.

 Providing parents and students with a mechanism for input into the individualized planning process.

-- What motivates your child?
+What motivates your child?

-- What are your child’s strengths?
+What are your child’s strengths and stretches?

 What are your child’s interests?

-- How will my child’s progress be measured, and by whom?
+How will my child’s progress be measured, and by whom?

-- Who is responsible for each goal, and what supports, modifications, or adaptations are needed?
+What supports, modifications, or adaptations are needed?

 When thinking about goals for your IEP, it can help to think in terms of SMART goals.